Just because we can eat a particular food doesn't mean that a Chihuahua can.

 So, why is xylitol toxic to dogs and not us?
 Xylitol is absorbed more rapidly in dogs, resulting in a dangerous spike of insulin.
 When this occurs, blood sugar levels to drop to dangerously low levels (hypoglycemia) -- a potentially life-threatening condition to which Chihuahuas are already predisposed.
 In higher doses, xylitol also causes sudden liver failure (acute hepatic necrosis).

 Symptoms of xylitol poisoning include weakness, lethargy, vomiting, hypoglycemia (low blood sugar) and jaundice.
 In severe cases, seizure, collapse, liver failure and death may occur.
-Symptoms are usually visible within 10-30 minutes of exposure.
+Symptoms are usually visible within 10 to 30 minutes of exposure.

 Xylitol is lethal to Chihuahuas at a dose of 50 mg per pound of body weight.
 If your Chihuahua weighs five pounds, for instance, ingesting 250 mg of xylitol can be fatal.
 If your Chihuahua weighs three pounds, just 150 mg can be fatal.
 To put those numbers into perspective, a single piece of sugar-free gum typically contains 1 gram of xylitol, which is more than enough to cause severe hypoglycemia and possibly death.

 Other Foods to Watch